cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-kalos-bbs-per-verifier-linkability.md

 - committed_messages (OPTIONAL), a vector of octet strings.
 If not supplied it defaults to the empty array ("()").
-- nym_secret (OPTIONAL), a random scalar value.
+- prover_nym (OPTIONAL), a random scalar value.
 If not supplied, it defaults to the zero scalar (0).
 - api_id (OPTIONAL), octet string.
 If not supplied it defaults to the empty octet string ("").